 The Status bar may contain a status message, such as an error or a message indicating communication with the server, or a series of dots that are displayed to indicate that the WebServer is performing an action.
-It may also contain information about the item or report you are currently viewing, including the title of the page and buttons that operate on the current item or report.
+It may also contain information about an item or report currently on view, including the title of the page and buttons that operate on the current item or report.